-Someone Said, “Listen to the voices within yourself
+Someone Said, “Listen to the voices within yourself“

-Finally refurbishing for the mural art
+Finally refurbishing for the street murals

-Each work represents a unique multi-layered story
+Each street mural represents a unique multi-layered story

-“Under City Stone” influenced mural painters around the city, the nation, and the world.
+“Under City Stone” influenced street mural painters around the city, the nation, and the world.
 As a result, the mural was created spontaneously on the street: passersby provided instant critique and stopped to pose for the artists.
 Colors were mixed directly on the wall.
 The inclusion of the poem Rapid Transit by James Agee mixed text and image in a way that has become almost commonplace today.

 Video Production: Rocko Productions